matiasvc/pyVO/README.md

 For this project you will implement part of a simple Visual Odometry project, using Harris courner detection and a KLT-Tracker.

-Pleas fork this repo to your own GitHub profile and work from it there.
+Please fork this repo to your own GitHub profile and work from it there.
 It will then be easy for you to pull down any update i push to this repo.

 Run the download script `dataset/download.sh` to download a few different datasets you can use.